RMIT Prevention & Respect

 • Bi-annual reporting to the Vice Chancellor’s Executive

-• Annual summary reporting to Council through the Council Sub Committee Nominations Remuneration and People (NRPC)
+• Annual summary reporting to Council through the Council Sub Committee Nominations Remuneration and People (NRPC

 Please read our current policies

-Since 2016 we have made a range of changes across our whole community at RMIT including extensive changes to governance, policy, health promotion and violence prevention events and activities.
-Including the appointment of additional roles in our Safer Community Team of a Child Safety Advisor and a dedicated Senior Investigator, which provides specialist response for the investigation and case management of reported Sexual Assault and Sexual Harm and Gender-Based Violence incidents.
+The Senior Investigator provides specialist response for the investigation and case management of reported Sexual Assault, Sexual Harm and Gender-Based Violence incidents.
 At RMIT we also have a dedicated team of violence prevention experts who lead this work across the whole of organisation.

-• Please read our dedicated page to NSSS here
+Please read our dedicated page to NSSS here.

 Prevention is about stopping it before it starts.